Watch Me Grow, Years 1 to 5

 1. Much better at using a spoon and cup but will still make spills.

-2. Picky with her food.
+2. Picky with food.
 This is normal and it may take as many as 15 tries for her to accept a new food.

 3. Playing with her food.